aai-research-lab/aai-research-lab.github.io/_pages/about.md

 ### Research

-**Biophysics --** We study the physical laws that govern biomolecular interactions and develop/use computational and machine learning methods to understand the dynamic behavior of proteins.
+**Biophysics --** We study the principles of physics that govern biomolecular interactions and use/develop computational and AI methods to understand the dynamics of proteins.

 **Protein Design --** We utilize biophysical understanding to design and engineer novel proteins with entirely new structural and functional properties.

 **Drug Discovery --** We apply protein design to immunogen and antibody design to tackle practical problems in drug discovery for neurodegenerative diseases.

-We believe in the transformative power of computational science to revolutionize the way we understand biology and develop new therapies.
-Our research doesn’t just stay in the lab—it has the potential to create real-world solutions that can change lives.
+We believe in the transformative power of computational science to revolutionize the way we understand biological systems such as proteins.
+Our research doesn’t just stay in the lab—it has the potential to create real-world solutions like the development of new therapeutic proteins that can change lives.

-For more information, check out our [publications](https://ainaadekunle.github.io/publications), and stay updated on latest [news](https://ainaadekunle.github.io/news).
+For more information, check out our [publications](https://ainaadekunle.github.io/publications) and stay updated on latest [news](https://ainaadekunle.github.io/news).
 You can connect with us on [LinkedIn](https://www.linkedin.com/company/aa-research-lab) to engage with our research and network with our [team](https://ainaadekunle.github.io/team).
-Contact [Dr. Aina](https://www.linkedin.com/in/ainaadekunle) if you are interested in joining our research efforts or collaborating with us.
+Contact [Dr. Aina](https://www.linkedin.com/in/ainaadekunle) if you are interested in [joining](https://ainaadekunle.github.io/join) our research efforts or collaborating with us.
 We are always eager to connect with bright minds, whether you're a student, a researcher, or an industry professional.